 - wheezing or a harsh sound when breathing

-- their lips or face have turned bluish while coughing
+- blue discoloration of the lips or face during coughing

 - severe chest pain

-Many experts do not recommend antibiotics or OTC cough and cold medicines for the treatment of cough symptoms for toddlers due to the risk of possible side effects.
+Many experts do not recommend OTC cough and cold medicines to treat cough in toddlers and young children due to the risk of serious adverse effects.